Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

     3. To avoid delay associated with the TCP handshake, the Ingest Source SHOULD use Persistent TCP connections.
     4. To avoid head of line blocking, the Ingest Source SHOULD use Multiple Parallel TCP connections to transfer the streaming presentation that it is generating.
-For example, the Ingest Source POSTs each bit rate in a Media Presentation over a different TCP  connection.
+For example, the Ingest Source SHOULD POST each representation in a Media Presentation over a different TCP  connection.
-    5. The [=Ingest source=]  SHOULD use the chunked transfer encoding option of the HTTP POST command [[!RFC2626]] when the content length is unknown at the start of transmission or to support use cases that require low latency.
+    5. The [=Ingest source=] SHOULD use the chunked transfer encoding option of the HTTP POST command [[!RFC2626]] when the content length of the request is unknown at the start of transmission or to support use cases that require low latency.

    ### Unique segment and manifest naming ### {#DASH_Ingest_naming}

-    1. The Ingest Source MUST ensure all [=Media objects=] (video segments, audio segments, init segments and caption segments) have unique paths.
+    1. The Ingest Source MUST ensure all [=Media objects=] (video segments, audio segments, initialization segments and caption segments) have unique paths.
 This uniqueness applies across all ingested content in previous sessions, as well as the current session.
         This requirement ensures previously cached content (i.e., by a CDN) is not inadvertently served instead of newer content of the same name.
     2. The Ingest Source MUST ensure all objects in a [=Live stream event=] are contained within the configured path.
-Should the Receiving entity receive Media Objects outside of the allowed path, it SHOULD return an HTTP 403 Forbidden response.
+Should the Receiving entity receive Media objects outside of the allowed path, it SHOULD return an HTTP 403 Forbidden response.
     3. For each live stream event, the Ingest Source MUST provide unique paths for the [=Manifest objects=].
-         One suggested method of achieving this is to introduce a timestamp of the start of the live stream event in to the manifest path.
+         One suggested method of achieving this is to introduce a timestamp of the start of the live stream event into the manifest path.
 An event is defined by the explicit start and stop of the encoding process.
     4. When receiving objects with the same path as an existing object, the Receiving entity MUST over-write the existing objects with the newer objects of the same path.
-    5. To support unique naming and support consistency, the Ingest Source SHOULD include a number which is monotonically increasing with each new Media Object at the end of Media objects name, separated by a non-numeric character.
+    5. To support unique naming and support consistency, the Ingest Source SHOULD include a number which is monotonically increasing with each new Media Object at the end of Media object's name, separated by a non-numeric character.
          This way it will be possible to retrieve this numeric suffix via a regular expression.
     6. The Ingest Source MUST identify Media objects containing initialization fragments by using the .init file extension
-    7. The Ingest source MUST include a file extension and a MIME-type for all media objects.
+    7. The Ingest source MUST include a file extension and a MIME-type for all Media objects.
-          The following file extensions and mime-types are the ONLY permissible combinations to be used:
+          The following file extensions and MIME-types are the ONLY permissible combinations to be used:

 	Table 6 outlines the formats that media and manifest objects are expected to follow based on their file extension.
-   Segments may be formatted as MPEG-4 [[!ISOBMFF]] .mp4, .m4v, m4a, CMAF [[!MPEGCMAF]] .cmf[v.a.m.t], or [!MPEG2TS]] .ts
+   Segments may be formatted as MPEG-4 [[!ISOBMFF]] .mp4, .m4v, m4a, CMAF [[!MPEGCMAF]] .cmf[v.a.m.t], or [[!MPEG2TS]] .ts
    (HLS only).
 Manifests may be formatted as [[!MPEGDASH]] .mpd or HLS [[!RFC8216]] .m3u8.

   NOTE: using MPEG-2 TS will break consistency with interface 1 which uses a CMAF container format structure